 No supervision of sledding will be provided by the organizers of this event.
 Sledding has inherent benefits and risks, including the risk of physical injury.
 Any person who participates in sledding is accepting these risks by virtue of their participation.
 Each Troop is responsible for supervising the members of their Troop who chose to participate in sledding.
 Sledding is allowed only at Mercy Flight Field.
 Helmets must be worn while sledding or observing on the sledding hill.
-Any Troop sledding on the hill must have supervising adults (2 over 21) from their Troop present.
+Any Troop sledding on the hill must have two supervising adults (over 21) from their Troop present.
 The adults are responsible for supervising all participants and observers from their Troop.
-The supervising adults from each

-Troop shall not participate in sledding, but shall be present solely for the purpose of providing supervision to their Troop participants.
+The supervising adults from each Troop shall not participate in sledding but shall be present solely for the purpose of providing supervision to their Troop participants.

-Cooking:
+Meals/Cooking:

-Lunch will be included for every person who has registered and made payment.
-All other meals are the individual troop's responsibility.
+All meals are the individual troop's responsibility.
 Each unit is allowed to do their own cooking.
-Troops / Crews using liquid fuels must have the proper training to use them.
+Troops/Crews using liquid fuels must have the proper training to use them.
+Troops/Crews that do not reserve a campsite will be assigned one as cooking is not allowed in or near the parking areas.

-Lunch & Refreshments:
+Refreshments: